pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

     $ pywbemcli
     pywbemcli> --help

-    Pywbemcli is a command line WBEM client that uses the DMTF CIM/XML protocol to communicate with WBEM servers.
+    Pywbemcli is a command line WBEM client that uses the DMTF CIM-XML protocol to communicate with WBEM servers.
 Pywbemcli can:

     . . .